cde-ev/cdedb2/doc/source/Realm_Assembly_Voting-Details.rst

 and the combined preference string, which can be used to verify the result( see :doc:`Realm_Assembly_Voting-Procedere` for more information).

-We show the combined preference and the Pro and Contra counts for level of preference to the user.
+We show the combined preference and the Pro and Contra counts for each level of preference to the user.

 Classical Vote
 --------------

-In classical votes, the voter gets a specified amount of choices, which can be distributed over all candidates.
-Only one choice per candidate is allowed, not given choices are lost.
+In classical votes, the voter gets a specified amount of *individual votes*, which can be distributed over all candidates.
+Only one vote per candidate is allowed, unused votes are lost.

 Internal, we map classical votes into preferential votes.
-Since we only allow a maximum of one choice per candidate and give no possibility of ranking between candidates, we got at most two preference levels of candidates:
+Since we only allow a maximum of one vote per candidate and give no possibility of ranking between candidates, we got at most two preference levels of candidates:
 Those which were chosen, and those which were not chosen.

-Lets take the following example ballot with **3 choices per voter** and the following candidates:
+Lets take the following example ballot with **3 individual votes** and the following candidates:

 * |uncheck| Anton